khoonlin-dev/ReactShopFrontend/README.md

 4. Run yarn install and yarn build
 5. Run yarn preview.
 Make sure the server is running, otherwise even though the page is loaded, the "data" field will not show anything

-## For time purpose I will add-in the feature section in the future
+## For time purpose I will add-in the feature section in the futur